Leave of Absence, Withdrawal, and Childbirth Accommodation

 Graduate School of Arts & Sciences Policy

-The period of authorized leave of absence is counted as a part of the time allowed for completion of degree requirements.
+The period of authorized leave of absence is counted as a part of the time allowed for completion of master’s degree requirements.
+The period of authorized leave of absence is not counted as a part of the time allowed for completion of PhD degree requirements.
 Students may not complete any degree requirements in a semester for which they have been granted a leave of absence.
 PhD students must be registered in the semester in which the final degree requirements are completed, as well as in the preceding semester.

 Leaves of Absence for Medical Reasons

 A student may need to interrupt their studies for medical reasons.
 The University can assist a student who is deciding whether to take a medical leave and advise him or her about the steps necessary for a successful return.
 A student’s request for a leave of absence for medical reasons must be reviewed by Student Health Services or its designee.
 Boston University also reserves the right to require an involuntary medical leave of absence if it determines that a student’s continued enrollment would create a significant risk to the health and safety of the student or others.

 A student seeking to re-enroll after a medical leave must demonstrate to the University that the student’s health permits the successful completion of studies.
 Documentation needed to support this finding will be determined by Student Health Services or its designee, but will generally include information from the student’s clinician as well as an assessment by Student Health Services or its designee.
 The decision whether to permit a student to re-enroll is within the sole discretion of the University.